 African Transformation Report

-Most important, the ATR will present the totality of ACET’s research in a form that engages the general public, offers analysis and data to inform debate, and spurs action by policy makers and private actors on economic transformation in Africa.
+The African Transformation Report presents the totality of ACET’s research in a form that engages the general public, offers analysis and data to inform debate, and spurs action by policy makers and private actors on economic transformation in Africa.